Brenda Delgado allegedly hired two men to kill her ex-boyfriend's new lover

 No death sentence

-The FBI had offered up to $100,000 for information leading to her arrest.
+Delgado has ties to Mexico, where investigators believe she is hiding.
+The FBI is offering up to $100,000 for information leading to her arrest.

-Mexico is opposed to the death sentence, and Dallas authorities had pledged to seek life in prison instead.
+Mexico is opposed to the death sentence, and Dallas authorities have pledged to seek life in prison instead.

 “We’re trying to get her extradited back here,” Dallas County District Attorney Susan Hawk told CNN affiliate KTVT.